Understanding Google Analytics 4 Reporting

 This report displays information about the device users are using to get to and engage with your website.
 Device categories are split between mobile devices, desktop and tablets.
 The tech reports section also shows which method users use to access your content.
 For example, users could be visiting your website from a web browser, iOS app or Android app.
 You can use the data collected in tech reports to understand better how users view your website's content and then optimize that content or plan future implementations to better fit user preferences.

-App Developer Collection in GA4
+App Developer Collection In GA4

 There are two types of reports that live within the App Developer Collection in Google Analytics 4.
 They are the Games reports and the Firebase reports, both of which only apply to websites with connected apps.
 You can use this collection to find information about your connected apps and how they’re being used.